-At 9am, music is led by our wonderful violinist, Jenna Gallagher, supported by three other professional instrumentalists, and our 9am Choir, a “pick-up” group that rehearses immediately before the service, usually at 8:30am.
-They support a programme of lively and contemplative contemporary worship songs :15alongside music from the Taizé, Iona and other traditions.
+At 9am, music is led by our wonderful Violinist & Associate Music Director, 9:00 am, Jenna Gallagher, supported by three other professional instrumentalists, and our 9am Choir, a “pick-up” group that rehearses immediately before the service.
+They support a programme of lively and contemplative contemporary worship songs, alongside music from the Taizé, Iona and other traditions.

-At 11am, a dedicated team of volunteers, assisted by six professionals, explores motets, masses and canticles from across the rich tradition of Anglican choral music, as well as leading hymns and psalms.
-Recent repertoire has includedmotets by Brahms and Mendelssohn, masterpieces from the Renaissance era such as Byrd’s Haec Dies and Lassus’ Vexilla Regis and specially commissioned works such as Meghan Quinlan’s setting of The Lord’s Prayer for chorus, violin and djembe.
+On Sundays at 11am, and at three services of Choral Evensong across the year, a dedicated team of volunteers, assisted by six professionals, explores motets, masses and canticles from across the rich tradition of Anglican choral music, as well as leading hymns and psalms.
+Recent repertoire has included motets by Brahms and Mendelssohn, masterpieces from the Renaissance era such as Byrd’s Haec Dies and Lassus’ Vexilla Regis and 21st-century music, including James MacMillan’s Alpha & Omega and specially commissioned works such as Meghan Quinlan’s setting of The Lord’s Prayer for chorus, violin and djembe.
 The choir rehearses from 7:30-9:30pm on Thursdays and from 10:15 on Sunday mornings.
 Our rehearsals are fast-paced and exacting but also a lot of fun, with plenty of laughs along the way.
-There are no auditions: all you need is a love of sacred choral music, the ability to sing in tune and blend with others and watch the conductor(!), and the capacity to attend rehearsals regularly.
-If you would like to join us, or find out more, please contact Daniel and firstname.lastname@example.org.
+There are no auditions: all you need is a love of sacred choral music, the ability to sing in tune and blend with others and watch the conductor, and the capacity to attend rehearsals regularly.
+If you would like to join us, or find out more, please contact Daniel and email@example.com.